ntk148v/lets-go/README.md

 * The fact that you do not need to declare whether or not a type implements an interface means that Go implements a form of [duck typing](https://en.wikipedia.org/wiki/Duck_typing).
 This is not pure duck typing, because when possible the Go complier will statically check whether the type implements the inerface.
 However, Go does have a purely dynamic aspect, in that you can convert from one interface to another.
 In the general case, that conversion is checked at run time.
 If the conversion is invalid - if the type of the value stored in the existing interface value does not satisfy the interface to which it is being converted - the program will fail with a run time error.

-    * *Duck typing - If it looks like a duck, and it quacks like a duck, then it is a duck*.
+    * *Duck typing - If it looks like a duck, & it quacks like a duck, then it is a duck*.
 It means if it has a set of methods that match an interface, then you can use it wherever that interface is needed without explicitly defining that your types implement that interface.

     ```Go
     package main